 Bud’s father was of German decent.
 He was a master mechanic and taught Bud a lot about the care and respect for using tools.
-Bud grew an interest for repairing things early on, and as a little boy he bought a wrecked bicycle from a friend for $3.00.
+Bud grew an interest in repairing things early on, and as a little boy, he bought a wrecked bicycle from a friend for $3.00.
 Bud repaired the bike and made it like new again.

 It was Bud’s older brother Edward that introduced Bud into the auto industry.
 Edward worked for Call Karl, a big repair shop in Washington, D.C., and he got Bud started with automobile painting at age 15 in 1936.
 Bud’s first car was a 1936 Lincoln Zephyr that he bought for $12.
-It was totaled in the front, so Bud joined it together with another Zephyr that had been totally burned in a fire.
+It was totaled in the front, so he joined it together with another Zephyr that had been totally burned in a fire.
 Bud had just moved from his home in Hancock to Washington, D.C. when he bought the car, and he was living in his aunt’s boarding house.
-As he was only 16 years old, he could not drive the car at the time.
-As he could not get a title for it as well, he made a license plate for the car and drove it like that for two years.
+He was only 16 years old and he could not drive the car at the time.
+Bud couldn't get a title for the car as well, so he made a license plate for it and drove it like that for two years.